Showing posts with label Iona. Show all posts

 Harrold, Reginald Clarke (SN 26) Reginald was a 36 year old farmer from Iona when he enlisted on August 22, 1914.
 His next of kin was his wife, Mary, whose address was Somerset in England.
 Reginald Returned to Australia October 8, 1919.
 Reginald is one of the six soldiers in this post who is not on the Honor Board.

 Hopgood, Arthur Norman (SN 208) Arthur was a 20 year old brass finisher when he enlisted on August 17, 1914.
 His next of kin was G. Hopgood of Lygon Street in Carlton.
 Arthur Returned to Australia on October 23, 1918.
 What was his connection to Iona?
 On March 14, 1919 he changed his address to Iona and he is listed in the 1919 Electoral Roll at Iona, his occupation is a farmer.
-Arthur was granted a Soldier Settlement farm at Bunyip, you can read his file, here, on the Battle to Farm website.
+Arthur was granted a Soldier Settlement farm at Bunyip, you can read his file, here, on the Public Records Office of Victoria website.

 Kelly, William Vincent (SN 3832) William enlisted on August 20, 1917.
 He was a 21 year old labourer and his father, William, of Iona was his next of kin.
 William Returned to Australia November 15, 1918.
 William was granted a Soldier Settlement farm at Iona.
-You can read his file, here, on the Battle to Farm website.
+You can read his file, here, on the Public Records Office of Victoria website.

 Knight, Harold Thomas (SN 26780) Harold, was born in England, and enlisted on February 1, 1916, he was a 25 year old painter and his next of kin was his wife, Florence, of Iona.
 Harold Returned to Australia August 22, 1919.